babashka/babashka/README.md

 Usage: bb [ -i | -I ] [ -o | -O ] [ --stream ] [--verbose]
           [ ( --classpath | -cp ) <cp> ] [ ( --main | -m ) <main-namespace> ]
           ( -e <expression> | -f <file> | --repl | --socket-repl [<host>:]<port> )
-          [ arg* ]
+          [ --uberscript <file> ] [ arg* ]

 Options:

   --help, -h or -?
 Print this help text.
   --version           Print the current version of babashka.
   -i                  Bind *input* to a lazy seq of lines from stdin.
   -I                  Bind *input* to a lazy seq of EDN values from stdin.
   -o                  Write lines to stdout.
   -O                  Write EDN values to stdout.
   --verbose           Print entire stacktrace in case of exception.
   --stream            Stream over lines or EDN values from stdin.
 Combined with -i or -I *input* becomes a single value per iteration.
   -e, --eval <expr>   Evaluate an expression.
   -f, --file <path>   Evaluate a file.
   -cp, --classpath    Classpath to use.
   -m, --main <ns>     Call the -main function from namespace with args.
+  --uberscript <file> Collect preloads, -e, -f and -m and all required namespaces from the classpath into a single executable file.
   --repl              Start REPL
   --socket-repl       Start socket REPL.
 Specify port (e.g. 1666) or host and port separated by colon (e.g. 127.0.0.1:1666).
   --time              Print execution time before exiting.

 If neither -e, -f, or --socket-repl are specified, then the first argument that is not parsed as a option is treated as a file if it exists, or as an expression otherwise.
 Everything after that is bound to *command-line-args*.